+VLFBERHT+ | Automotive

 Chain governance Audit documentation Multi-OEM

-A Tier-1 ADAS supplier integrating AI-based perception components across multiple OEM customers uses Ulfberht to provide each OEM with governed, traceable evidence of behavioral quality across their specific vehicle integration.
-The Multi-Model Chain Governance system tracks CEQS and Error Amplification Ratio across the full Perception-Prediction-Planning-Control chain, with sub-chain isolation identifying when degradation originates in the supplier's perception component versus the OEM's planning stack.
+A Tier-1 ADAS supplier integrating AI-based perception components across multiple OEM customers can use Ulfberht to provide each OEM with governed, traceable evidence of behavioral quality across their specific vehicle integration.
+The Multi-Model Chain Governance system tracks chain integrity across the full Perception-Prediction-Planning-Control chain, with component-level isolation identifying when degradation originates in the supplier's perception component versus the OEM's planning stack.
 This distinction is critical for liability tracing and allows both parties to maintain accurate audit documentation for type approval submissions.

 Ulfberht's ASIL-compliant audit output is formatted to support ISO 26262 Part 8 (Supporting Processes) requirements for software tool qualification.
 Suppliers gain a defensible record demonstrating that their AI components operated within verified governance bounds across the test and validation lifecycle, providing OEM customers with documentation they need for UNECE WP.29 cybersecurity management system (CSMS) submissions and national homologation processes in EU, US, and Asian markets.